hseligson1/kustomize-gitops-example/README.md

 `kubectl get deployment production-the-deployment`

-or inspect the service with the by the namespace:
+or inspect the service by the namespace:

 `kubectl get pods --namespace <application ns>`

-Fore more details, execute:
+Fore more details, you can also execute:

 `kubectl describe pods <pod name>`